cailab-tamu/scTenifoldKnk/plotKO_FAQ.md

 - **Red edge (W > 0)** — positive co-expression between the KO gene and its neighbor in the WT scGRN.
 - **Blue edge (W < 0)** — negative co-expression between the KO gene and its neighbor in the WT scGRN.

-This interpretation is consistent with the PC regression framework used to construct the tensor network, where edge weights reflect the sign of the correlation between genes (see Figure 4 in [Cai et al. (2020), *Cells*](https://www.mdpi.com/2073-4409/9/1/14)).
+This interpretation is consistent with the PC regression framework used to construct the tensor network, where edge weights reflect the sign of the correlation between genes (see Figure 4 in [Osorio et al. (2020), *Cells*](https://www.mdpi.com/2073-4409/9/1/14)).

 ---